The Science of Defence

 My doctoral dissertation examined environmental science projects related to defence and national security in the Canadian North during the Cold War.
 I focused on the Arctic scientific activities of the Defence Research Board, a branch of Canada’s Department of National Denfence, established in 1947 to provide scientific and technical assistance to the Canadian armed services.
 My dissertation is currently under contract with a major academic press.

-While my doctoral research broached important issues in Cold War and Arctic studies, I have begun a new and exciting research project that will explore uncharted territory concerning the history of science and technology in postwar Canada.
-Preliminary research suggests deep linkages between state, industrial and academic institutions in Canada during the earliest decades of the Cold War.
-This relationship has been called the ‘military-industrial-academic complex’ in American historical scholarship.
+While my doctoral research broached important issues in Cold War and Arctic studies, I have begun a new and exciting research project that will explore uncharted territory concerning the history of science and medicine in postwar Canada.
+My research suggests deep financial ties among state, industrial and academic partners in Canada during the earliest decades of the Cold War.
+This relationship has been called the ‘military-industrial complex’ in American historical scholarship.
 Historians of Canada have yet to examine this theme in a Canadian context, so I intend to research the militarization of science in Canada during the period 1945-65.
-My research will focus on state, industrial and academic activities to uncover the social and environmental consequences of Cold War science in Canada.
-The project will employ archival and oral history methods, and I will engage in open and mutually-beneficial dialogue with northern communities and residents to highlight the importance of local perspectives to past and ongoing discussions of northern development and Arctic sovereignty.
+My research will focus on the academic sciences to uncover the influence of military patronage on large-scale scientific research projects in Canada.

 Unlocking the ‘Eskimo Secret’